pineman/pineman.github.io/posts/2024-05-25_just-use-curl.md

 to get into hideous technical detail, for both your sake and mine.

-I checked and it seemed to me that the stdlib Net:HTTP also used `Timeout::timeout`, albeit less than HTTP.rb, so I skipped it for now.
+I checked and it seemed to me that the stdlib Net:HTTP also used `Timeout::timeout`, albeit less than HTTP.rb (looks like to me that it's just for the open timeout), so I skipped it for now.

 Then I looked at [async-http](https://github.com/socketry/async-http), which was exciting - if everything is nonblocking, cancelling on a timer